aws/aws-parallelcluster/tests/integration-tests/README.md

 [pytest-datadir](https://github.com/gabrielcnr/pytest-datadir) is a pytest plugin that is used for manipulating test data directories and files.

-A fixture `test_datadir` is built on top of it and can be used to the inject the `datadir` with resources for the specific test function.
+A fixture `test_datadir` is built on top of it and can be used to inject the `datadir` with resources for the specific test function.

 For example in the following test, defined in the file `test_feature.py`:
 ```python
 def test_case_1(region, instance, os, scheduler, test_datadir):
 ```
-the argument `test_datadir` is initialized at each test run with the a path to a temporary directory that contains a copy of the contents of `integration-tests/tests/test_feature/test_case_1`.
+the argument `test_datadir` is initialized at each test run with the path to a temporary directory that contains a copy of the contents of `integration-tests/tests/test_feature/test_case_1`.
 This way the test case can freely modify the contents of that dir at each run without compromising other tests executions.

-The fixture `shared_datadir` can be used similarly to access the shared resources directory.
+The fixture `shared_datadir` can be used similarly to access the shared resource directory.

 ### Parametrized Clusters Configurations

-Similarly to parametrized test cases, also cluster configurations can be parametrized or even better written with [Jinja2](http://jinja.pocoo.org/docs/2.10/) templating syntax.
+Similar to parametrized test cases, cluster configurations can be parametrized or even better written with [Jinja2](http://jinja.pocoo.org/docs/2.10/) templating syntax.

 The cluster configuration needed for a given test case needs to reside in the test specific `test_datadir`